Must Visit Places in Bangkok | The Ultimate Bangkok List for First-Timers

 Many tours offer a trip to the temple and a trip to a floating market as well.
 I heard amazing things about these day trips.
 Make sure you take a look!
 There are many websites that you can book these trips through but if you are staying in a hostel then I suggest waiting to book the trip through your hostel.
 That way you can potentially go with a few people from your hostel and it is generally cheaper and easier!

-I know this one feels silly, but check out a mall in Bangkok!
+I know this one feels silly, but I think one of the must visit places in Bangkok is a mall!
 I went to the Platinum Fashion Mall in Bangkok and it was a wild and fun experience.

 It’s a wholesale mall so there are more shops than I even knew what to do with and everything is incredibly cheap.
 Lots of the stores were doing “sales” but I started to get the feeling that it was just always on “sale.”